mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 : The animation for switching to another screen.
 Valid options are `default`, `fade`, `zoom`, `slidehorizontal`, `slidevertical`, and `none`.

+{:id="Screen.Platform" .text .ro .bo} *Platform*
+: Gets the name of the underlying platform running the app.
+Currently, this is the text "Android".
+Other platforms may be supported in the future.

+{:id="Screen.PlatformVersion" .text .ro .bo} *PlatformVersion* : Gets the version number of the platform running the app.
+This is typically a dotted version number, such as 10.0.
+Any value can be returned, however, so you should take care to handle unexpected data.
+If the platform version is unavailable, the empty text will be returned.

 {:id="Screen.PrimaryColor" .color .do} *PrimaryColor* : This is the primary color used as part of the Android theme, including coloring the `Screen`'s title bar.